-Through a competitive process open to all Ohio law students and administered by the OSBA Moyer Legacy Planning Committee, students submit proposals describing the project that they would like to undertake,
+Through a competitive process open to all Ohio law students and administered by the OSBA Moyer Legacy Planning Committee, students submit proposals describing the project that they would like to undertake, accompanied by a letter from a sponsor.
+The Committee encourages original research and other projects.

 Necessary forms and a program description page were included with a mailing sent in early February, and an electronic version will also sent to you.
 Please have the material conveyed to your students.
 Applications should be submitted no later than Friday, April 1, 2022 to Todd Burch at tburch@ohiobar.org.
 Questions should be directed to Moyer Legacy Committee member Rick Dove at Rick.Dove@bpc.ohio.gov.
 Click here to apply.

-The free persor finance programe exclusively for law students
+The free persor finance program exclusively for law students

-Win one of 9 scholarships toward tuition or student loan repayment
+Win one of 9 scholarships towar tuition or student loan repaymen